Goods that Last

 Yobi-tsugi (combining different shards to form a new piece) was practiced as early as the 14th century.
 Artisans specializing in Yobitsugi would spend time at old kilns just to dig and collect shards to fit and replace the missing piece.
 Some claimed Yobitsugi is seen as a lucky charm especially for weddings because the chance of finding a fitting piece is rare, and once bonded, it will never be separated.

-This craft develops through centuries of collective intelligence from dedicated artisans.
+This craft develops through centuries of collective intelligence by dedicated artisans.
 Efforts are not only from maki-e or nu-shi artisans, but also urushi tree-growers, sap tappers, refinery, brush-makers, gold-leaf and gold powder makers.
 Look beyond the candy-coating and see the heritage network behind the craft.

 We will continue to expand our pages to share more quality information and insights from Japan.
-Subscribe to receive updates.